24 Incredibly helpful tips to save money on travel

 7. Go off the beaten track

 It can cost a lot to stay in the major tourist spots and major cities.
-Instead of deciding to stay right in the thick of it all take a look at nearby towns or places easily accessed by public transport (along the train line) or by hiring a bike.
-You can save quite a bit of money by staying places other people aren’t willing to and the chances are you’ll have a more authentic local experience.
+Instead of deciding to stay right in the thick of it all take a look at nearby towns or places easily accessible by public transport (along the train line) or by hiring a bike.
+You can save quite a bit of money by staying in places other people aren’t willing to, and the chances are you’ll have a more authentic local experience.
 Similarly, restaurants and cafes right next to main tourist attractions are usually pretty pricey.
 Walk around the corner or a few streets back and you’re likely to find a place that sells the same items at half the price.

 8. Look at home-stay options or volunteer arrangements

-Lots of countries have safe and reliable home-stay options which can also save you money on travel and, again, you may just find yourself having an incredibly memorable and authentic travel experience with lovely locals.
-If you’re willing to trade your time and skills you may be able to work out a volunteer arrangement with a local business, school, orphanage or other organisation.
+Lots of countries have safe and reliable home-stay options, which can also save you money on travel and, again, you may just find yourself having an incredibly memorable and authentic travel experience with lovely locals.
+If you’re willing to trade your time and skills, you may be able to work out a volunteer arrangement with a local business, school, orphanage or other organisation.

 9. Travel off-peak